2016 MotoGP World Championship

-Marc Márquez won his third MotoGP world title, and fifth world title overall, by winning the Japanese Grand Prix.
+Marc Márquez was the 2016 MotoGP World Riders' Champion.

-The 2016 FIM MotoGP World Championship was the premier class of the 68th F.I.M.
-Road Racing World Championship season.
+The 2016 FIM MotoGP World Championship was the premier class of the 68th Fédération Internationale de Motocyclisme (FIM) Road Racing World Championship season, the highest level of competition in motorcycle road racing.

 Season summary

 Jorge Lorenzo was the defending world champion, having secured his third MotoGP title and fifth overall Championship title at the 2015 Valencian Community Grand Prix.

 The riders' championship title was won for the third time by Marc Márquez, after his fifth victory of the season at the Japanese Grand Prix has given him an unassailable lead over his title rivals Lorenzo and Valentino Rossi – who both crashed out at Motegi – with three races remaining.
 Márquez's title marked a return to the top step for Honda after a difficult 2015 campaign for its factory team.
 Márquez ultimately won the championship by 49 points.